teusink/Home-Security-by-Pi/3-Hardening.md

    - And finish it up with: `sudo apt-get autoremove` and `sudo apt-get clean`

 ## Screenlock
-- Automatically locking is a handy feature to prevent access by means of the GUI when your network is compromised.
+- Automatically locking is an important feature to prevent access by means of the GUI (i.e. when using VNC).
 I used xscreensaver for this: xscreensaver: `sudo apt-get install xscreensaver`

 ## E-mail
-- Time to install mail-services to make sure that an email after important events are sent.
+- Time to install mail-services to make sure that an email after important events can be sent.
 Important for the detection and response part of the Security.

    - Install mail-services: `sudo apt-get -y install ssmtp mailutils mpack`
    - Edit the ssmtp.conf file: `sudo nano /etc/ssmtp/ssmtp.conf` and add/edit the lines below